mochajs/mocha/index.md

       -u, --ui <name>                 specify user-interface (bdd|tdd|exports)
       -g, --grep <pattern>            only run tests matching <pattern>
       -i, --invert                    inverts --grep matches
-      -t, --timeout <ms>              set test-case timeout in milliseconds [2000] -s, --slow <ms>                 "slow" test threshold in milliseconds [75] -w, --watch                     watch files for changes
+      --tags <list>                   only run test suites with any of the given tags --skip-tags <list>              skip any test suite with any of the given tags -t, --timeout <ms>              set test-case timeout in milliseconds [2000] -s, --slow <ms>                 "slow" test threshold in milliseconds [75] -w, --watch                     watch files for changes